-- ATC20 & 21 defined 12 specific building types based on how they respond to earthquakes. - They are defined by the type of material used in construction as well as the type of lateral load resistant system employed. - As an example for concrete construction, we have a C1 Type that has a moment-resistant frame, a C2 Type that is a box building with shear walls for lateral resistance, and a C3 Type to cover the many buildings that have a moment-resistant frame with masonry infill walls for fireproof exterior enclosure. - One exception is that Wood Buildings are subdivided by size into W1 for smaller, residential structures, and W2 for structures over 5000 sq feet. - The W2 classification covers 2 and greater story apartments as well as commercial, institutional and industrial structures - There are also the other more descriptive definitions, such as: TU, PC2, URM, and Mobile Homes & Manufactured Units - The FEMA US&R Response System has adopted the ATC-20 nomenclature for use in identifying damaged structures. - It is used in this training manual and for the Structures Specialist Forms. - Other systems, such as the Building Code and Francis Brannigan's Building Construction for the Fire Service, are based on resistance and response to fire.
+- ATC20 & 21 defined 13 specific building types based on how they respond to earthquakes.
+We have added Mobile Homes & Manufactured Units. - They are defined by the type of material used in construction as well as the type of lateral load resistant system employed. - As an example for concrete construction, we have a C1 Type that has a moment-resistant frame, a C2 Type that is a box building with shear walls for lateral resistance, and a C3 Type to cover the many buildings that have a moment-resistant frame with masonry infill walls for fireproof exterior enclosure. - One exception is that Wood Buildings are subdivided by size into W1 for smaller, residential structures, and W2 for structures over 5000 sq feet. - The W2 classification covers 2 and greater story apartments as well as commercial, institutional and industrial structures - The FEMA US&R Response System has adopted the ATC-20 nomenclature for use in identifying damaged structures.

+It is used in this training manual and for the Structure Recon and Structure/Hazard Eval Forms.

+• Other systems, such as the Building Code and Francis Brannigan's Building Construction for the Fire Service, are based on resistance and response to fire.